CardiacModelling/action-potential-experimental-design/README.md

 # Action potential model experimental design

 Voltage clamp (VC) and current clamp (CC) protocol optimisation for action potential (AP) models.
-Consider we have a pool of AP models, and that we will have to pick the one that best fits to the VC or CC recordings by fitting only the conductance values.
+Consider we have a pool of AP models, and that we will have to fit them to the VC or CC recordings.
-Can we design a voltage protocol that can allow us to distinguish between different AP models?
+Can we automatically and objectively design VC or CC protocols that can allow us to fit these AP models?

+This repository contains code and data that reproduce the article "Model-driven optimal experimental design for calibrating cardiac electrophysiology models" by Chon Lok Lei, Michael Clerx, David Gavaghan and Gary Mirams.

 ### Requirements